sbedford/sbedford.github.io/_posts/2026-06-11-welcome-back.md

 A lot has happened over that time - I left consulting, joined Google, became a manager, left Google, joined HashiCorp, moved from supporting Australia to building a team across Asia Pacific and Japan...and thats just the on the professional front.

-At heart, I'm still building.
-That's what I do, but the focus has shifted.
+I'm still building, but the focus has shifted.

 I've gone from building systems and applications to building teams, building technical sales strategies, building customer retention strategies but you know what?